johnmahugu/php-sff/README.md

 Tips
 ====

-1. Create new controller as needed, don't put everything on SiteController.php.
+1. Create new controllers as needed, don't put everything on SiteController.php.
 2. You can use subfolders for views and then $app->render('subfolder/view');
 3. You can have multiple layouts and change then inside the action handler, just $app->layout = 'alternative-layout-file';